netdata/netdata/ml/README.md

 ]
 ```

+**Note**: Clicking the link above will likely return an empty list of `[]`.
+This is the response when no anomaly events exist in the specified range.
+The example response above is illustrative of what the response would be when one or more anomaly events exist within the range of `after` to `before`.

 Where information about each anomaly event can then be found at the `/api/v1/anomaly_event_info` endpoint (making sure to pass the `after` and `before` params):

 https://london.my-netdata.io/api/v1/anomaly_event_info?after=1638367788&before=1638367851